isaric/sim_sensors/README.md

 ### sim_sensors

-This is a small python package.
-It holds two classes - HumiditySensor and TempSensor.
-There is an additional third package that provides a function for getting soil humidity values.
+This is an educational python package that holds classes intended to simulate sensors.
+The sensors are those you would find in a typical IoT lab or home project.

-These classes and function simulate simple environmental sensors like those that you would use in an IoT / SmartHome setup.
+The objects created can be placed in seperate threads and spun up to spit out values.
+You can use the created values to demonstrate data visualisation and analysis skills.
+Or store them in a database and practice sql operations.
-All constructor parameters are optional.
-Check the code or docs to see the defaults.
+Please check the code for additional comments that describe how the various components work.